RafiPibe/ShoeHub/README.md

 - in there you can find the key for the chat feature.
 - copy the key into the corresponding stuff in the env
 - yippee now you can use the chat feature

+<p>How to add mailing</p>
+- Make a maitrap account
+- Open settings in the mailtrap website and go to `SMPT settings`
+- Click `show credentials` and copy the `host`, `port`, `username` and `password` over to the `.env` file
+- Congrats mailing should now work

+<p>User login logs</p>
+- The user login logs are stored in `storage/logs/login.log`
+- You can view them by running the command `storage/logs/login.log` in the terminal
+- The logs would be cleared weekly but you can manually clear the logs with `php artisan log:clear`